akbarsazish/testing-todo/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfoloi] <a name="about-project"></a>
+# 📖 [Todo_List] <a name="about-project"></a>

-**[Portfoloi]** To-Do List is a web-based application designed to help individuals manage and organize their tasks effectively.
+**[Todo_List]** To-Do List is a web-based application designed to help individuals manage and organize their tasks effectively.
 It offers a user-friendly interface that allows users to create, track, and prioritize their to-do items conveniently.

 ## 🛠 Built With <a name="built-with"></a>